tinashebeans/Exploratory_Data_Analysis_Using_Pandas/README.md

 2. There was sharp increase in Population in Asia from 1990 to 2000.
 This is beacause of low mortality rates and improved health facilities.

-3. From 2000 to 2022 there haas been a steady increase in population in Asia due to the controled fertility laws that try to maintain the population growt rate at a minimum.
+3. From 2000 to 2022 there haas been a steady increase in population in Asia due to the controlled fertility laws eg One child policy in China and the Singapore that tried to maintain the population growth rate at a minimum.
 Also due to the increased level of education of women.

 4. Other continents like Africa, Europe, North and South America have a steady growth in population.